tilley-kyle/connect4/README.md

 > Work on styling
 > - [ ] If you've looked at the app, you'll know
+> - [ ] Conditional formatting so the circle changes Yellow or Red depending on who played the turn

 > DB tracking team wins
 > - [ ] Update function on mongoose not working properly.